matthewstokeley/inview/README.md

 ViewportNotifier
 ```

-The constructor accepts an `options` object with two properties, `el` and an instance of the `Scroller` class, which just emits an event on the `window` `onscroll` event and provides the option to include methods for debouncing scroll events.
+The constructor accepts an `options` object with two properties, `el` and an instance of the `ScrollPositionNotifier` class, which just emits an event on the `window` `onscroll` event and provides the option to include methods for debouncing scroll events.

 `el` - an element that requires viewport notification

-`scroller` - an instance of the `Scroller` class.
+`scroller` - an instance of the `ScrollPositionNotifier` class.

 ### Event Documentation